Wet Roads and Roadside Assistance in Belleville, IL

 The rain this past week has been brutal.
+Take it from the leading towing service in Belleville, IL.
 The constant rain has made for a bummer of a climate in the area, and real downer for anyone looking forward to outside spring activity.
 It also makes for rough driving conditions.
 Here are a few ways rainy days can cause trouble for you on the road and how to avoid accidents on wet roads.

 How Does Rain Effect Your Driving?